Sindri-Labs/sindri-scroll-sdk/README.md

 make bootstrap
 ```
 > ⚠️ **Encountering Permission Issues?**<br>
-> If you are given any prompts during the execution of the bootstrap command, then there is likely a root vs. user mismatch between configuration shell scripts and the downloaded files.
+> If you are given any prompts during the execution of the bootstrap command or if `make install` does not successfully execute, then there is likely a root vs. user mismatch between configuration shell scripts and the downloaded files.
 > You can solve this by exiting the bootstrap process with `ctrl+c` and running the `config` command separately with `sudo make config`.